Interrupted Reaching Out Movement

 The parents are successful when life is fully passed onto the child, and the child is successful in the taking.

-This giving and taking is a natural movement and energy connected to life itself.
+This giving and taking is a natural movement connected to life itself.

 Between parent and child: